-1 DevOps Adoption

-1.1 Basic Concepts of DevOps

-- 1.1.1 describe basic DevOps concepts like continuous delivery, Agile infrastructure, Kata, WIP, technical debt and lead time. - 1.2 Principles of the Three Ways

-- 1.2.1 distinguish the principles of flow, feedback and continuous learning and experimentation. - 1.2.2 explain the difference between System of Records (SoR) and System of Engagement (SoE) in relationship to DevOps. - 1.3 Organization

-- 1.3.1 explain how the several DevOps roles work together in order to add value to the business. - 1.3.2 explain the differences between I-shape, T-shape and E-shape in relationship to DevOps. - 1.3.3 explain how to integrate Operations into the daily work of Development.

-2 The First Way: Flow

-2.1 Deployment Pipeline

-- 2.1.1 choose techniques, such as infrastructure as a code and containers, to solve a deployment pipeline problem. - 2.1.2 choose the best solution to optimize the value stream. - 2.1.3 assess a shared version control repository for completeness. - 2.1.4 adapt the Definition of Done (DoD) in order to reflect the DevOps principles. - 2.1.5 explain how tooling can be used to automate the building and configuration of the environment. - 2.2 Automated Testing

-- 2.2.1 explain the difference between a non-ideal testing pyramid and an ideal testing pyramid. - 2.2.2 select the intended use of test-driven development in a flow. - 2.3 Continuous Integration

-- 2.3.1 choose the optimal branching strategy. - 2.3.2 explain the influence of technical debt on the flow. - 2.3.3 explain how to eliminate technical debt. - 2.4 Low-risk Releases
+1. DevOps Adoption 1.1 Basic Concepts of DevOps The candidate can 12.5% 2.5% 1.1.1 describe basic DevOps concepts like continuous delivery, Agile infrastructure, Kata, WIP, technical debt and lead time.
+1.2 Principles of the Three WaysThe candidate can1.2.1 distinguish the principles of flow, feedback and continuous learning 3.75% and experimentation.
+1.2.2 explain the difference between System of Records (SoR) and System of Engagement (SoE) in relationship to DevOps.
+1.3 Organization The candidate can 6.25% 1.3.1 explain how the several DevOps roles work together in order to add value to the business.
+1.3.2 explain the differences between I-shape, T-shape and E-shape in relationship to DevOps.
+1.3.3 explain how to integrate Operations into the daily work of ~ Development.
+The First Way: Flow 25% Ζ. 2.1 Deployment Pipeline 23% 12.5% The candidate can ,.
+2.1.1 choose techniques, such as infrastructure as a code and containers, to solve a deployment pipeline problem.
+2.1.2 choose the best solution to optimize the value stream.
+2.1.3 assess a shared version control repository for completeness.2.1.4 adapt the Definition of Done (DoD) in order to reflect the DevOps principles.
+2.1.5 explain how tooling can be used to automate the building and configuration of the environment.
+2.2 Automated Testing 5% The candidate can 2.2.1 explain the difference between a non-ideal testing pyramid and an ideal testing pyramid.
+2.2.2 select the intended use of test-driven development in a flow.
+5% 2.3 Continuous Integration The candidate can 5% 2.3.1 choose the optimal branching strategy.
+2.3.2 explain the influence of technical debt on the flow.
+2.3.3 explain how to eliminate technical debt.
+2.4 Low-risk Releases 2.5% The candidate can 2.4.1 discriminate the several release and deployment patterns in order to enable low-risk releases.

-- 2.4.1 discriminate the several release and deployment patterns in order to enable low-risk releases. - 2.4.2 select the right architectural archetype to use.
+2.4.2 select the right architectural archetype to use.